 The document specifies the following Benchmark of Success: An increase In breastfeeding rates.

 Unicef/WHO According to the World Health Organization (WHO) and UNICEF about 1 million babies die every year because they were not breastfed.
 Many more millions suffer from infectious diseases and malnutrition, never reaching their full potential because they were bottle-fed (World Health Organization, 2013).
 Aggressive marketing of infant formula is in direct conflict with the directives of the WHO and UNICEF, which jointly adopted the International Code of Marketing of Breast milk Substitutes in 1981.
 The code has ten main provisions:

-Facilities that wish to achieve Baby Friendly Designation must work through the 4-D Pathway (Discovery, Development, Dessemination, Designation) which includes removing formula marketing from the facility and demonstrate all of the above.
-(Baby Friendly USA, 2012).
+Facilities that wish to achieve Baby Friendly Designation must work through the 4-D Pathway (Discovery, Development, Dissemination, Designation) which includes removing formula marketing from the facility and demonstrate all of the above (Baby Friendly USA, 2012).

 Among the most frequently encountered barrier is lack of support from the mother's family and immediate community.
-This may be because the woman's family members didn't breastfeed themselves or attempted to and didn't persist for one reason or another.
+Lack of support by the family may be because the woman's family members didn't breastfeed themselves or attempted to and didn't persist for one reason or another.
 Family members may not value breastfeeding because they do not understand the health benefits or because they want to help the mother feed the baby.
-Cultural issues, including strong feelings about uncovering one's body in public to feed the baby, may contribute to make a mother feel very conflicted about the choice to breastfeed.
+Cultural issues, including strong feelings about uncovering one's body in public to feed the baby, may contribute to making a mother feel very conflicted about the choice to breastfeed.

 The larger community may provoke concerns among women who choose to breastfeed.
 Negative or perceived negative opinions from those at church and school, and strangers in public places like libraries, malls, and restaurants, among other places, may also serve as a source of intimidation to a breastfeeding mother or may prompt her to choose bottle feeding when she is out of the house.